Bucksport, ME Storm King Halts CSO Related Flooding

 The collected settleable solids are gravity fed from the base of the unit to the sewage treatment plant.
 The system also doubles as a chlorine contact and mixing chamber for the reduction of fecal coliforms being discharged into the Penobscot River.
 The unit was designed to incorporate a Swirl-Cleanse screening component in the future.
 This component would capture all floatables and neutrally buoyant material greater than 4 mm in diameter.
 An air regulated siphon would backwash the screen to prevent it from blinding.

 When the project broke ground in the fall of 2007, it was greeted by locals with skepticism.
 A wastewater treatment facility is not generally regarded as a community beautification initiative.
-“We were questioned regularly when we chose that location,” said Raymond.

 When the project finished in the fall of 2008, the Storm King® was effectively taking the pressure off of the plant and treating all wet weather events that would have been discharged without treatment in the past.
 Since the Storm King® was commissioned in 2008, all rain events the system has handled have been treated in accordance with regulatory requirements.